 Many festivals occur during spring and summer; check local calendars.

-Autumn and Spring offer colors and clearer skies.
+Autumn and Spring offer colors and clear weather.

-Most nationalities, including citizens of the US, Canada, UK, EU, Australia, and New Zealand, do not need a visa for tourism stays up to 90 days.
+Most nationalities, including citizens of the US, Canada, UK, EU, Australia, and New Zealand, don't require a visa for tourism stays up to 90 days.
 Citizens of certain other countries do need a visa.
 Always verify current regulations.

-If a visa is necessary, the application typically involves submitting a completed form, a valid passport, passport-id-sized pictures, proof of sufficient funds, round-trip airline tickets, and confirmed accommodation.
+If a visa is necessary, the application typically involves submitting a completed form, a valid passport, passport-sized photos, proof of sufficient funds, round-trip airline tickets, and confirmed accommodation.

-As of early 2024, Argentina has no reciprocity fee for US, Canadian, or Australian citizens.
+At the start OF 2024, Argentina has no reciprocity fee for US, Canadian, or Australian citizens.
 Upon arrival, present your passport to immigration officials.
-Keep the immigration slip (tarjeta de embarque/desembarque) received on entering for your exit.
+Keep the immigration slip (tarjeta de embarque/desembarque) received on entering for departure.

 Price ranges are may change due to Argentina's inflation.